E4S

 ADUout = measure(ADUin)

-# Print the result for the Mu Plotter.
+# Print the result for the Plotter.

 # Update the output level.